Jorricks/iCal-library/README.md

 ## Installation

-To use iCal Reader, first install it using pip:
+To use iCalLibrary, first install it using pip:

-    pip install ical-reader
+    pip install iCalLibrary

 ## Example
 A simple example.
-Please look [in the docs](https://jorricks.github.io/ical-reader/) for more examples.
+Please look [in the docs](https://jorricks.github.io/iCalLibrary/) for more examples.

 ```python3
 from ical_library import client